DaniRuizPerez/OCamlParadigms/README.md

 - **Recursive list implementation** and operations over the list (length, concat, append, join, combine...)
 - **Tail recursion sorting** analysis of given functions
-- **World of blocks solver**.
-Given a starting configuration and a goal, it efficiently produces the set of moves (up, down, left, right, grab, drop) that transform the starting configuration into the finishing configuration.
-Also a given (by the professor) .tcl script provides a graphical interface that animates the sequence.
 - **Object oriented dynamic array** with the following methods:
 	- addLast(element)
 	- add(element,position)